Troubleshooting IDI Diesel engines with the Stanadyne DS4 Electronic Injection Pump

 • Worn injectors

-• Overheating-related head gasket problems (typically on turbo side, cylinders #4 & #6)
+• Overheating-related head gasket problems (typically on turbo side, cylinders #4 & #6 or 7 & 8 in the rear)

 • Low engine compression